Go to the Students section

 If, after receiving support from your tutors, you decide that you wish to apply for Approved Temporary Withdrawal, please see the information below.

 If you are a continuing student wishing to request approved temporary withdrawal either for future semesters or for the current semester (and have not engaged after Week 7 of the current semester), then you should complete the appropriate form.
+Please note due to the continued spread of coronavirus (Covid-19), the deadline for submitting online requests has been extended to the 3rd April 2020.

 Students who have engaged beyond Week 7 are not entitled to apply for approved temporary withdrawal for the current semester but may submit a request for future semesters by completing the appropriate form.